josephhd/ValueNoiseLib/README.md

 Included in "C Code" is a makefile which will build the project.
 Using the command "make run" will build and run the project files, which will output a sample image called "valuenoise.pgm".

+*Note: the gradient returns should be correct, but they have not been experimentally tested*

 **TODO**:
   * Unity3D Jobs implementation
   * HLSL port